top of page

-I am a PhD student currently researching the effects of habitat restoration on plant-animal mutualistic and antagonistic interaction networks in Seychelles inselberg plant communities.
+I research the effects of habitat restoration on plant-animal mutualistic and antagonistic interaction networks in Seychelles inselberg plant communities.

 Before coming to the University of Exeter, I worked as a field assistant in several projects focused on biodiversity conservation in Spain and South America and as a researcher at the University of Salamanca investigating the effects of a native shrub on the survival and early establishment of two oak species.